leonmavr/retrocube/README.md

 #### 4.2 Tips

-1. If the animation flickers too much, you can reduce the maximum fps.
-15-20 is a relatively flicker-free range.
-You can do this by: `./cube -f 15` or `./cube --fps 15`.
+1. If the CPU usage is too high (it was low on my ancient laptop), you can reduce the fps e.g. to 15 by: `./cube -f 15` or `./cube --fps 15`.

 ### 5. Contributing